SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 and rerolling as long you get a 6 (otherwise, just add the number to the rest of the total).
 If it’s anything, else on the Wild Die, add together the results of all of the dice.

-> If the total on the dice is greater than or equal to 5, go to 8.
+*If the total on the dice is greater than or equal to 5, go to 8.*

-> If the total on the dice is less than 5, go 4.
+*If the total on the dice is less than 5, go 4.*

-10
+**10**

 You’re a little quicker at assessing the situation than the stalker is.
 You get the chance to do something before he can react.
 What do you want to do?

-> If you want to talk him with him, go to 7.
+*If you want to talk him with him, go to 7.*

-> If you think he’ll only listen to force, go to 9.
+*If you think he’ll only listen to force, go to 9.*

-11
+**11**

 Since you didn’t get a 1 or 6 on the Wild Die, simply total the dice and add any pips if your Perception die code included them.
 (If you’re using the Bounty Hunter character, then you add a 1 to the total on the dice.)

-> Go to 15.

-14
+*If the Perception total is greater than or equal to 6, go to 10.*

+*If the Perception total is less than 6, go to 5.*

+**12**

+To ﬁnd out who’s got the faster reactions in this combat encounter, look at your character sheet and ﬁnd “Perception” and the die code next to it.
+Take a number of dice equal to the number in front of the “D”;
+make sure one of those dice is the Wild Die (and differently colored from the rest).
+So, if the die code is 3D+1, you would have two regular dice and one Wild Die.
+Roll the dice and then select the option that matches the results on the Wild Die.

+*If you rolled a 1 on the Wild Die, go to 2.*

+*If you rolled a 6 on the Wild Die, go to 6.*

+*If you rolled any number other than a 1 or a 6, go to 11.*

+**13**

+That was an unpleasant encounter.
+Not unusual, considering your work, but nothing you ever enjoy no matter how many times it hap- pens.
+You decide to return your room and get a little rest instead of risking another encounter.

+*Go to 15.*

+**14**

 He sneers at your ridiculous statement, and he rushes forward to punch you.
 His wild swing connects with your stomach, causing you to stagger a step.
 Let’s ﬁnd out how much that’s going to hurt.
 Your